Omaha Marathon

 The Omaha Marathon is an annual marathon held in Omaha, Nebraska, United States.
-The 2010 marathon was the 35th edition, meaning that the race was first run in 1975.
+The event began in 1975 and had its 35th edition in 2010.
 The event is a qualification event for the Boston Marathon.
-Today, runners have the option of running a half-marathon or 10 kilometers instead.
+Today, the event also includes a half-marathon and 5K.
 The 2010 race was held on September 26 and there were 608 finishers.

 On May 1, 2013, it was announced that the previously all-volunteer, non-profit race would be taken over by HITS, Inc. and made part of the HITS Running Festivals.
+The Omaha Running Club is now the official organizer.

 Course

 The route has 17 miles of flat terrain and the running surface is mostly concrete or asphalt.
-Part of the route passes by the Missouri River.
+Part of the route passes by Carter Lake and the Missouri River.